Sometime we feel a lack of trust in the self, when really, the issue could be about patience.

 There is also self-trust (the trust in one’s own capacity and capabilities to succeed at what one strives for) and to therapeutic trust (the trust in the capacity and capabilities of the therapist to assist and to help oneself, and the therapist’s trust in you, your capacity and your story).

 Patience is the capacity to accept or tolerate delay, problems, or suffering without becoming annoyed or anxious.
-Therefore, when one has trust in oneself (i.e. in their capacity and capabilities to succeed at what they strive for), and also patience to accept the delay, problems or suffering throughout that process until they have achieved their strived-for results, they then become fulfilled with the optimal combination of trust and patience for their self-trust.
+Therefore, when one has trust in oneself (i.e. in their capacity and capabilities to succeed at what they strive for), and also patience to accept the delay, problems or suffering throughout that process until they have achieved their strived-for results, they then become fulfilled with the optimal combination of trust and patience for successful follow-through.

 In this way, trust is an interesting asset which, when paired with patience, can be used in a powerful, strong and intelligent way.
 Trust’s noble characteristics are associated with the “contract” to follow through; Be it an action, relationship, or life change that one decrees to commit to by trust.